Can smart devices be a security risk?

 What this does not mean

 Good security is layered.
-It depends on devices, accounts, networks, people, suppliers, monitoring and recovery planning working together over time.
+Devices, accounts, networks, suppliers, monitoring and recovery planning need to work together rather than relying on one setting or product.

 Further reading